VtheRtech/Trade-Union-Analysis/README.md

 This analysis will be conducted using the following programs: R programming and Tableau.

 ## References
-below are some sources used when researching the current state of trade unions, and the effect they have within the nation-states they operate within.
+Below are some sources used when researching the current state of trade unions, and the effect they have within the nation-states they operate within.

 https://www.bls.gov/news.release/union2.nr0.htm
 ![image](https://github.com/Unfixable47/Trade-Union-Analysis/assets/137025578/02cae343-5e39-4cf6-9f5f-ef629895255d)